aiman-al-masoud/deixiscript/README.md

   - copula should default to equality
 - parser
   - special case for copula verb (not require "does")
-- findAll()
-  - find numbers that have never appeared in the WM (eg: what is half of 100?)

 # JS INTEROP